Fiz-Victor/about-me/docs/about/README.md

 ## :telescope: About me

-An average high school student (in school), living in China :cn:.
-Block game enthusiast.
+An average high school student (in school), living in China :cn: 16 y/o

-Coding (when I got time).

-An ◢◤ / EDM / Kawaii Music/ Vocaloid / Pop Lover!

-Interested in AI / Machine Learning (got no time, that sucks)

 ## :chart_with_upwards_trend: Projects I am maintaining